Search ×

 Rüstem Pasha Mosque

-A visit to the mosque presents a viewer with a vast collection of Iznik tiles from the best period.
-The mosque was undergoing restoration in the late 2010s and may remain closed for some time.
+A visit to the mosque confronts the viewer with a huge number of specimens of Iznik tiles from the best period.
+The mosque was being restored in the late 2010s and may remain closed for some time.

 A visit to the mosque confronts a viewer with a huge number of specimens of Iznik tiles from the best period.
-This is the entrance from the front side; in later years this entrance would be closed, and entrance was through a smaller door around a corner.
+This is the entrance from the front side (in later years this entrance would be closed, and entrance was through a smaller door around a corner).
 Note the panel with a representation of Mecca.

 The interior, entirely decorated with majolica tiles, for which the small but splendid mosque called “Rüstem Pasha Camii” in Istanbul is famous.
 Photo by Giovanni Dall’Orto, 26-5-2006.

-Ceramic tiles in Rüstem Pasha mosque, Istanbul, Turkey.
+Ceramic tiles in Rüstem Pasha Mosque, Istanbul, Turkey

 Rüstem Pasha Mosque